Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 I had heard about this prior to moving to SLC.
 But this winter I really haven’t seen a cause for concern.
 Admittedly, I don’t check air quality often, but if it was really that bad I think I’d have heard?
 That all said, I was curious to see what the air quality in SLC is today and how it has changed over time.

 Poking around, I came across an article in DeseretNews titled “Visualizing SLC air pollution in 35 years and what it tells us.”
-The article, which you can view [here]( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us), links to a web-based visualization which unfortunately returns “site can’t be reached.”
+The article, ([here])( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us), links to a web-based visualization which unfortunately returns “site can’t be reached.”
 I sent the article’s author a note to let her know, and in the meantime decided to see if I could pull air quality data and visualize it myself.

-The EPA makes air quality data readily available to the public via their AirData Quality Monitors web app.
+The EPA makes air quality data available to the public via their AirData Quality Monitors web app.
 Below are all the monitors across the U.S. for the 5 primary pollutants used in evaluating air quality (carbon monoxide, nitrogen dioxide, ozone, PM2.5, and sulfur dioxide):

 <center>